microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/bitlockerrecoverykey-get.md

 #### Response
-The following is an example of the response. <br>
+The following is an example of the response.

 **Note:** The response object shown here might be shortened for readability.
 <!-- {
   "blockType": "response",